MichaelThessel/pwx/README.md

 are supported by PWX.
 Please set locale according to your requirements in the configuration.
 I'm happy to accept pull requests for additional translations.

-If you can use a locale get parameter when linking to PWX.
+You can use a GET parameter when linking to PWX.
 I.e.

 https://example.com?locale=es